a fun language for serious programming

 """

-All objects have a to_s method that converts the object to a String. print is a top-level method that takes any number of arguments and prints to the standard output. print always add a newline, another top-level method, printn, does not add the newline.
+All objects have a to_s method that converts the object to a String. print is a top-level method that takes any number of arguments and prints them to the standard output. print always adds a newline to the output, another top-level method, printn, does not add a newline.

 var x: String